ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 				<b>Hydroponic Cell</b><br>
 				<details>
 					<summary>Half of damage and healing received combine into damage on your next strike... <i>BUT you heal for 50% less.</i></summary>
 					<small>Store nutrients on taking damage equal to 50% (+50% per stack, hyperbolic) of the damage taken, up to 10x your max health.
 50% (+50% per stack, hyperbolic) of incoming healing is blocked.
-Each point of blocked healing instead converts 1 point of nutrients into 0.5 points of damage on your next strike, up to 100x your damage stat.</small>
+Each point of blocked healing instead converts 1 point of nutrients into 0.5 points of base damage, up to 100x your damage stat.
+This bonus damage will be consumed by your next attack that deals more than 400% damage.</small>
 				</details>
 			</td>
 			<td><ul>